High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

-To measure $\braket{\vec {\mathbf{j}} | O | \vec {\mathbf{i}}}$, we can use the Hadamard test circuit with an extra ancillary qubit.
+In this section, we discuss the circuit realisation for \autoref{alg1_main}.
+As discussed in the main text, to measure $\braket{\vec {\mathbf{j}} | O | \vec {\mathbf{i}}}$ (introduced in \autoref{eq:observable_dynamics_main}), we can use the Hadamard test circuit with an extra ancillary qubit.
 For Hamiltonians with certain symmetries, we do not need this ancillary qubit and thus do not require any controlled operation.
-Below, we first introduce the general cases by introducing an ancillary qubit.
+Below, we first discuss the general cases by introducing an ancillary qubit.
 Then we discuss the ancilla-free composite LCU formula and the corresponding measurement schemes.